 Magnolia is committed to creating and maintaining a workplace in which all employees have an opportunity to participate and contribute to the success of the business and are valued for their expertise, experiences, and ideas.
-A key human capital priority is to hire the most qualified individuals while promoting the Company's workforce diversity.
-This commitment to diversity is critical to Magnolia's culture, reputation, and success.
+A key human capital priority is to hire the most qualified individuals while supporting the Company's workforce diversity.